how to install a firewall router on raspberry pi

 If you use your Raspberry Pi at home, you probably don’t need to connect two networks.

-So, here are the steps you need to follow to do the same:
+Here are the main steps to follow to get the same result:

-• Enable Wi-Fi access point with a different network subnet
+- Enable the Wi-Fi access point with a different network subnet.

 Install your Raspberry Pi